chefsplate/groove-to-helpscout-migration-tool/README.md

 - Groove only supports a single email address field (we will do our best to parse multiple email addresses)
 - Groove mainly supports Twitter and LinkedIn as social media platforms
 - Groove doesn't have chat accounts out-of-the-box
-- HelpScout API does not support creation of team members; team members will have to be manually created
+- HelpScout API does not support creation of team members (agents); team members and mailboxes will have to be manually created
+- HelpScout API doesn't appear to have any concept of priorities for conversations/threads

 For help moving from Zendesk, Desk or UserVoice, check out the [HelpScout knowledge base](http://docs.helpscout.net/category/74-copying-email-to-help-scout).

 ## TODOs

+The tool currently does not perform:

-- Migration of images
+- Migration of attachments and images